 13. Hausmann Marketing Aquarium

 Established in 1995 as one of the first fish farms in Lim Chu Kang, Hausmann Marketing Aquarium Pte Ltd was a pioneer for “edutainment”.
 It was the first to develop outreach programs to schools to engage children in a hands-on learning experience.
-Hausmann is open to public with fun and relaxing activities such as fish feeding and pond fishing.
+Hausmann is open to the public with fun and relaxing activities such as fish feeding and pond fishing.

 For more information, visit Hausmann Marketing Aquarium